dsync89/Ultimate-Guide-to-Migrate-SXOS-SX-Core-to-Atmosphere/README.md

 Before installing your package manager, create a folder called **[NSP]** in your root microSD card where you will put all the NSP container games.

 > NOTE: You don't have to put all the NSP at the root microSD card unlike XCI mount in SXOS.
+Recall in SXOS you have to put all XCI games at the root microSD, otherwise the "Album" app would not detect the game.
+This is because the Title Installer will extract the NSP contents (which could have base, dlc, updates) into the emuMMC.
 So that should keep your root microSD card clean!

-## 4.1 Package Manager
+## 5.1 Package Manager
-### 4.1.1 Tinfoil
+### 5.1.1 Tinfoil
 I used **Tinfoil v12 NRO**, not NSP!

 Steps
-1. Download the latest tinfoil from Tinfoil homepage (https://tinfoil.io/Home/Bounce/?url=https%3A%2F%2Ftinfoil.media%2Frepo%2Ftinfoil.latest.zip)
+1. Open download.txt from `5-1-1 Tinfoil Package Manager`.
+2. Paste the link to your browser and download it
-2. Copy the extracted folder to your microSD card.
-The `tinfoil` folder should be located in your `switch` folder.
+3. Extract to your root microSD card.
+The `switch` folder should appear at the top most level.
-3. Launch Tinfoil from atmosphere.
+4. Launch Tinfoil from atmosphere CFW.
 If this is the first time launching it, I suggest launching Homebrew menu by launching any title then hold the R button, from there select Tinfoil.
 After that the Tinfoil icon should appear at your home menu.
 The next time you can just click it to launch directly.
-4. Get familiarize with Tinfoil menu UI, then select File Browser > sdcard > NSP to see your NSP games!
+5. Get familiarize with Tinfoil menu UI, then select File Browser > sdcard > NSP to see your NSP games!

-## 4.2 Transfer via PC (Optional)
+## 5.2 Transfer via PC (Optional)
-### 4.2.1 TinNUT
+### 5.2.1 TinNUT
 To simplify the transfer and not having to take out the microSD card from my Switch, I downloaded Tin NUT v2.7 (https://github.com/blawar/nut), which is a server program that you run on your PC.
 Once it is running, you can then launch Tinfoil, and select `File Browser -> usbfs:` to see all the drives on your PC!

-1. Download `nut.exe`, `tinfoil.reg` and `tinfoil_driver.exe`
+1. Copy all the files from `5-2-2 TinNUT (Server for Transferring Games from PC to Switch) to Tinfoil` to your PC
 2. Run `tinfoil_driver.exe` to install a modified USB driver to communicate with Switch when you plug in USB3 cable.
 3. Double click `tinfoil.reg` to extend the MTP transfer timeout.
 This will add entry to your Windows registry, I've checked the content and it is harmless.
 4. Run `nut.exe`, then paste the path on the top left field that contains all your NSP files!
+This will open a web server that you can access from Tinfoilon your switch.

 ![](https://i.imgur.com/zCkd2nW.png)

+Next, on your Switch,
+5. Launch Tinfoil homebrew app.
+6. Select [File Browser], then select `usbfs:`.
+You should see all your PC drives.
+7. Select a folder containing all the games, then press A to start transfer.
+The download progress bar will show on the top right.

 On my PC, each transfer is averaging 30-40MBps even when I am connected to USB 3.1 and using USB3 cable.
 I was expecting 80MBps but at least it works!

-### 4.2.2 NS-USBloader v5.0
+### 5.2.2 NS-USBloader v5.0
 I also tried out NS-USBloader v5.0 (require Java runtime) (https://github.com/developersu/ns-usbloader), but unfortunately it doesn't work on Tinfoil.
 Clicking the `Upload` button always failed.
 I didn't investigate further since TinNUT works out of the box.

 ![](https://i.imgur.com/wp82v1x.png)

-# 5. Post Install
+# 6. Post Install
-## 5.1 Transfer saves in emuNAND into sysNAND for legit game
+## 6.1 Transfer saves in emuNAND into sysNAND for legit game
 WIP
+Basically the gist is
+1. Full backup sysMMC before connecting Online for the first time
+2. Launch OFW on sysMMC (no trace of CFW ever) then connect to Internet
+3. Reboot and do another full backup of the sysMMC.
+This is because some additional files will be written to sysMMC when you connect for the first tiem, possibly some files downloaded from Nintendo server.
+You want to always restore from this full backup in the future, not the first one, whenever you want to launch a clean OFW with your history of Internet Connection.
+If you restore from the full backup in step 1, there will be mismatch for the record when Nintendo matches the data.
+No one knows how and what files Nintendo server is checking, since their implementation is close source.

-## 5.2 Update sysNAND to latest firmware for online play
+## 6.2 Update sysNAND to latest firmware for online play
 WIP

-# 6. Issues
+# 7. Issues
 **Blank screen when trying to wake up from idle screen (sleep mode).**
-I had to force shutdown by long pressing the power button for more than 15 seconds to reboot.

-Might try to chainload atmosphere from Hekate since some user reported that it work.
-Will update later.
+No longer happening.